Asger Jorn: Danish Artist Who Redefined International Art

 Jorn refused the Guggenheim Award in 1964, calling it incompatible with his values.
 He continued to write and publish, including through the Scandinavian Institute and his own imprint.
 He remained active almost until the end.

-Conclusion and FAQs About Asger Jorn
+Conclusion About Asger Jorn

 Jorn died of throat cancer on 1 May 1973.
 He is buried at Grötlingbo Cemetery in Gotland, Sweden.
 By that point, his work had already been exhibited in major international institutions including the Museum of Modern Art, the National Museum in Copenhagen, and the Tate Gallery.
 His ceramics had disrupted expectations in design-focused Denmark.
 His paintings had been acquired by the Guggenheim and shown at the Statens Museum for Kunst.
 He had also founded Casa Museo Jorn in Albissola, Italy, where he had worked for years.